adyxax/www/content/blog/miscellaneous/gitolite-cgit.md

 I solved that issue of injecting this header by:
 - setting a `cgit.extra-head-content` in the gitconfig of my go repositories
-- configuring gitolite to accept such header by customizing its `GIT_CONFIG_KEYS`
+- configuring gitolite to accept such header by customizing its `GIT_CONFIG_KEYS` and working around regex character checks